Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

-Pre-med students here have access to the school’s Pre-medical handbook” through the School of General Studies.
+Pre-med students here have access to the school’s “Pre-Medical handbook” through the School of General Studies.

 It is a comprehensive guide that details required classes, suggested schedules, majors/concentrations, and extracurricular activities that students should look into.

-- Once students officially declare a premed concentration in GS – an option that is rarely available to students at other schools – they are actually assigned an individual premedical advisor through.
+- Once students officially declare a pre-med concentration in GS – an option that is rarely available to students at other schools – they are actually assigned an individual premedical advisor through.

-- The advising staff is part of Columbia’s Postbaccalaureate Premedical Program, which is the oldest and largest of its kind in the U.S. They are there to support pre-med students throughout their undergraduate career.
+- The advising staff is part of Columbia’s Postbaccalaureate Premedical Program, which is the oldest and largest of its kind in the U.S. They are there to support pre-med students throughout their undergraduate careers.

 After pre-med students complete their required curriculum, those who have good academic standing and volunteer experience, and who meet these other requirements, may apply to receive support from the Premedical Committee for their medical school applications.

 - Successful applicants would get a recommendation letter from the Deans of the Postbaccalaureate Premedical Program – a strong endorsement of their “superior academic preparation, fitness for a career in medicine, fulfillment of the clinical experience requirement.”

 Last, one of the stand-out aspects of Columbia is its unique Core Curriculum, a set of common courses required of all undergraduates for graduation.

 Through it, the university aims to be true to its mission to provide students, regardless of their major or concentration, “wide-ranging perspectives on significant ideas and achievements in literature, philosophy, history, music, art and science.”